John Reardon

 John Henry Reardon (born July 30, 1975) is a Canadian actor.
 Prior to 2015, Reardon starred as Blake Laviolette on the CBC Television series Arctic Air and had a recurring role as Greg Cameron on the Showcase series Continuum.
-From 2019-2025, Reardon starred as Detective Charlie Hudson on the Canadian television series Hudson & Rex.
+Starting in 2019, Reardon stars as Detective Charlie Hudson on the Canadian television series Hudson & Rex.

 Life and career

 Born July 30, 1975, in Halifax, Nova Scotia, Reardon studied Theatre Arts at the Lir Academy of Dramatic Arts in Dublin, Ireland as well as improv at The Second City in Los Angeles, California, and Toronto, Ontario.
-While at Mount Allison University, Reardon considered pursuing a career in medicine, but growing up, his dream was to become a professional athlete.
-He attended Mount Allison from 1993 to 1997, graduating with a B.S. degree in biology.
+While at Mount Alison University, Reardon considered pursuing a career in medicine, but growing up, his dream was to become a professional athlete.
+He was an all-star Canadian football player for Mount Allison while he attended university there from 1993 to 1997.
+He graduated with a Bachelor of Science in biology.

+John Reardon ‘s very first professional acting appearance was using his full birth name John Henry Reardon in 2001 as a guest on the Showtime comedy-drama series The Chris Isaak Show season 1 episode “Our Place” playing a character named Bruce.

-He started acting in 2001 and has appeared in several TV shows and movies, such as Tru Calling as Randall Thompson, White Chicks as Heath, Scary Movie 4 as Jeremiah and Merlin's Apprentice as Jack.
+In 2006 he appeared in miniseries Merlin's Apprentice as Jack where he met on set Meghan Ory (his future wife) and has appeared in several TV shows and movies, such as Tru Calling as Randall Thompson, White Chicks as Heath, Scary Movie 4 as Jeremiah.
 From 2012 to 2014, he had roles on both CBC's Arctic Air and Showcase's Continuum.

 On Arctic Air, John Reardon portrayed Blake Laviolette, a young, good-looking "Top Gun-type" pilot who was secretly involved with his coworker and fellow pilot Krista Ivarson.
 According to Reardon, his character is "a fascinating duality because Blake is a bit of a cocky hotshot pilot who, I think, just found himself in the north and Yellowknife as a bit of a stepping stone to moving to what he probably considered his dream job.
-However, once he gets there, he starts to realize that there’s something about that part of the country that gets to people.
+However, once he gets there, he starts to realize that there's something about that part of the country that gets to people.
 In fact, it starts to get to him and he begins to fall in love with the north, followed by Krista (Pascale Hutton).
 The priorities he had before all this end up changing and Blake becomes almost a prouder Yellowknifer than anyone else."

 On Continuum Reardon played Greg Cameron, the husband of the main character, Kiera Cameron.
 According to Reardon, "Greg on the surface appears to be a clean-cut family man who is a respectable law-abiding member of society.
 The memory of Greg, along with their son Sam, is an anchor for Kiera when she is transported back in time and taken away from her family.
 However, as season one progresses, it appears that Greg may not be what he seems."